dougeby/IntuneDocs/intune/device-locate.md

 >[!NOTE]
 >For privacy reasons, the distance you can zoom into the map is limited.

-## Security and privacy information for lost mode and Locate Device actions
+## Security and privacy information for lost mode and locate device actions
 - No device location information is sent to Intune until you turn on this action.
 - When you use the locate device action, the latitude and longitude coordinates of the device are sent to Intune, and displayed in the Azure portal.
 - The data is stored for 24 hours, then removed.
 You cannot manually remove the location data.